The ultimate household chores list for all the family

 • Dusting surfaces

-There are some household chores that are recommended to be completed on a monthly basis.
-These take a little more time and effort than weekly and daily chores, but are essential to keeping your home clean and tidy.
-Monthly chores can be shared between family members, although they tend to be more suitable for older children and adults.
-Here is a list of household monthly chores:
+Some household chores can be completed every month.
+These take more time and effort than weekly and daily chores.
+Monthly chores can be shared between family members, although they are more suitable for older children and adults.
+Here is a list of monthly household chores:

 • Washing windows